jtjabonete1114/react-exam/README.md

  $ npm install
 ```

-NOTE: Make sure to change apollo client to your runnig API endpoint. <br>
+NOTE: Make sure to change apollo client to your runnig API endpoint.

 To start project
 ```
  $ npm start